Online Graph Learning in Dynamic Environments: Numerical Experiments

 Figure \ref{Fig.error} shows the performance of the above models.
-For the same $\gamma$, our methods with dynamic priors outperforms OGLPG since lower relative errors are obtained as rounds increase.
+For the same $\gamma$, our method with dynamic priors outperforms OGLPG since lower relative errors are obtained as rounds increase.
 Furthermore, our method exhibits stronger tracking ability.
 For switching model, fewer iterations are required to restore previously low relative error.
 Note that there exists no explicit form of $\Phi$ in switching model.
 Hence we adopt the data-driven method introduced in section \ref{sec:Proposed Framework} to construct $\Phi$.
-Another interesting point is that large $\gamma$ resulting in a ``smoother" learning curve by sacrificing tracking performance while small $\gamma$ is more susceptible to new data.
-More oscillations occur in the relative error of $\gamma = 0.9$.
+Another interesting point is that large $\gamma$ results in a ``smoother" learning curve by sacrificing tracking performance while small $\gamma$ is more susceptible to new data.
+More oscillations occur in the curves of $\gamma = 0.9$.
 Therefore, it is a trade-off between tracking ability and stability to choose a suitable $\gamma$.